vasanth-mahendran/aid-plus/README.md

 ## Screens in the Application:
 ### Home screen:
-Screen which display the information/Use about the application and information about our Team CRAZY-ENGINEERS.
+Screen which display the information/Use about the application and information about my Team name CRAZY-ENGINEERS.
 User can give their search term in the search text box and hit search button to submit their search.
 ### List Screen:
 Search will land in the List Screen where user can view the search results which matches the search string.
 This screen will view full name of 15 drugs at a time and also has slider to navigate and view next or previous 15 drugs in the search results.
 ### Detail Screen: